mixmastamyk/flask-skeleton/readme.rst

-This project is meant to be a modern and "professional" project skeleton to start from, with "batteries included" rather than the toys found online so far.
+This project is meant to be a modern and "professional" project skeleton to start from, with "batteries included" rather than the barebones toys found online so far.
 The functionality of Django with the breeziness of Flask.
 (Please don't call it "Flango," haha.)
 It includes: